 - ASL-interpretation can be requested for non-performance events, subject to availability.
 Request ASL interpretation.

 - Written introductions for DHH-friendly can be downloaded on show pages, and paper copies are available at the box office

 - Training in basic ASL for our accessibility volunteers

-- We encourage Deaf and hard of hearing arts lovers to volunteer and see shows for free
+- We encourage Deaf and hard of hearing arts lovers to volunteer and see shows for free.
+Register as a volunteer.

 - What to expect of intense or shocking moments